open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 6. **Python Conventions**: Step names use underscores (match_photos, build_mesh) matching Python method naming, simplifying the dispatcher implementation
 7. **Sequential Execution Guarantee**: The `depends` fields enforce strict sequential execution across all 10 steps.
 Steps never run in parallel because they share the same Metashape project file (.psx) and log files.
 The DAG dependencies ensure each step completes (or is skipped) before the next begins, preventing file conflicts.
 This includes the secondary photo steps, which execute sequentially after build_dem_orthomosaic and before finalize.
 8. **Setup and Finalize Always Run**: The `setup` and `finalize` steps have no `when` conditions and no enabled parameters.
 They always execute for complete mission processing in Argo workflows.
 Setup is required for project initialization (or loads existing project via `load_project` config).
 Finalize performs cleanup and reporting.
-9. **CLI Overrides for Paths**: Following the existing Argo workflow pattern, the WorkflowTemplate uses CLI arguments (`--project-path`, `--output-path`, `--run-name`) to override config file settings.
+9. **CLI Overrides for Paths**: Following the existing Argo workflow pattern, the WorkflowTemplate uses CLI arguments (`--project-path`, `--output-path`, `--project-name`) to override config file settings.
 These are constructed dynamically from workflow parameters (e.g., `RUN_FOLDER`, `dataset-name`).
-The setup step creates the project at `{project-path}/{run-name}.psx`, and subsequent steps load it from that location.
+The setup step creates the project at `{project-path}/{project-name}.psx`, and subsequent steps load it from that location.
 10. **Explicit Dependency State Checking**: All `depends` fields use explicit `.Succeeded || .Skipped` state checking for consistency and clarity, especially important for mutually exclusive GPU/CPU task pairs.

 ### Outer Workflow Integration